The Hindu: Online presenceThe Hindu, the first newspaper in India to have a website, launched its website at thehindu.com in 1995.

 On 15 August 2009, the 130-year-old newspaper launched the beta version of its redesigned website at beta.thehindu.com.
 This was the first redesign of its website since its launch.
-On 24 June 2010 the beta version of the website went fully live at www.thehindu.co.in.
+On 24 June 2010 the beta version of the website went live.

 On 15 August 2022, for the first time in its 144-year-old history, The Hindu started publishing Hindi-translated editorials on its website.

+Criticism and scandals

+Narasimhan Murali alleged that N. Ram ran The Hindu "like a banana republic, with cronyism and vested interests ruling the roost".